GUIDE: A Diffusion-Based Autonomous Robot Exploration Framework Using Global Graph Inference: Methodology

 \textbf{Stage I:} The model is fine-tuned on 10,000 (observed, ground-truth) pairs collected from robot rollouts in randomly generated maze environments with sizes ranging from $100$\,m × $100$\,m to $180$\,m × $180$\,m.
 At multiple exploration steps, free and obstacle nodes are rasterized with a resolution of $d_n = 4$\,m, unknown masks are derived from observed information, and inputs are padded to sizes $32 \times 32$, $40 \times 40$, or $48 \times 48$.

 \textbf{Stage II:} We keep the fine-tuned node prediction model fixed and train the diffusion planner conditioned on the global graph.
-For training, we first generate a dataset of 4,000 expert trajectories based on ground-truth planning in diverse maze environments.
+We train the diffusion policy on 4,000 expert trajectories generated by a ground-truth-map coverage planner, where shortest coverage paths are computed via a Traveling Salesman Problem (TSP).
 The diffusion network plans with horizon $T_p = 8$ given an observation horizon $T_o = 2$, executes within action horizon $T_a = 2$, and employs the Square Cosine Noise Scheduler~\cite{nichol2021improved} with $K = 30$ denoising steps.

 Both stages are trained on a single RTX 4090, taking about 13 and 40 hours, respectively.